-In Unit 3 students will submit two summative assessment components, a group presentation and an individual reflection.
+In Unit 3 students will submit two summative assessment components, an individual presentation and an individual reflection.
 Throughout the online learning programme students are also expected to submit fortnightly blogs.
 These should reflect learning experience, insight, understanding and any challenges.
 The blogs are formative and should support students learning and completion of the assignments, particularly assignment 2.

-Assignment (1): Group presentations
+Assignment (1): Individual presentation